 1. Pipes Need Insulation

-When the weather starts to turn cold, it’s important to take steps to protect your outdoor water pipes from freezing.
+When the weather starts to turn cold, it’s important to take steps to protect your Insulate Outdoor Water Pipe from freezing.
 One way to do this is by insulating them.
 Insulation will help keep the water in the pipes from freezing, even if the temperature outside drops below freezing.

 There are a few different ways to insulate.
 One option is to use foam sleeves.
 These are available at most hardware stores.
 Simply cut them to size and slide them over.
 Another option is to wrap the in batting.
 If you choose this option, make sure you use enough insulation so that it covers the entire.